canonsawrey/DeltNU-iOS/README.md

 ## Usage

 If you are a member of ΔTΔ Northeastern, you can sign in with your standard user credentials.
+If you do not have credentials, contact the current chapter Secretary.